-In total, we have analysed 4,000 posts and found over 1,000 unique brands, organisations, companies, and events mentioned.
+In total, we have analyzed 4,000 posts and found over 1,000 unique brands, organizations, companies, and events mentioned.
 Among them are global brands like Zara, Swarovski, Tommy Hilfiger, PayPal, Fanta and also hundreds of local businesses.
 This is unsurprising as many Australian influencers collaborate with international brands especially travel brands as well as many local Australian indie brands.

 As we have done previously, we broke the profiles down to five influencer groups based on their follower count:

 - Type A: 1.5m – 6m